hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 I presently teach: 3D Printing, Animation, Game Development (Coding) and Robotics with Machine Learning

 I strongly feel University Undergrads of all disciplines should have some form of hands on Machine Learning and Robotics before graduation.
-Unfortunately simplification often results in a loss of creative flexibility.
-So the challenge is: how to simplifiy ML without losing computing flexibility.
+Unfortunately, simplification often results in a loss of creative flexibility.
+So the challenge is: how to simplify ML without losing computing flexibility.